 Business students must earn 3 semester hours of credit in an approved Experiential Learning course.
-This can be satisfied by completing: an Internship; MGMT/ISMG 4900; MGMT 4120; or completing a Study Abroad course.
+This can be satisfied by completing: an Internship; MGMT/ISMG 4900; MGMT 4120; MGMT 4825; or completing an approved Study Abroad business course.
 Students completing the RISK program must take RISK 3949.

 Guidelines for Elective Credits.
 Elective credits should be selected carefully because not all classes are acceptable.
 Generally, to be acceptable, electives must be taught by regular University of Colorado faculty, must have a form of assessment, such as a term paper and/or examinations, and must be regular classroom-type classes.
 Course coverage must be college level, not repetitious of other work applied toward the degree, must be academic as opposed to vocational or technical and must be part of the regular university offerings.

 Junior or senior business students desiring to work beyond regular course coverage may take variable credit courses (1-3 semester hours) as nonbusiness electives under the direction of an instructor who approves the project, but the student must have the appropriate approval before registering.
 A maximum of 6 semester hours may be applied toward degree requirements.
-An independent study request form must be signed by the student, the instructor, the program director and the director of advising and admissions.
+An independent study request form must be signed by the student, the instructor, the program director and the Assistant Dean.

 A maximum of 6 semester hours of approved independent study, internships, experimental studies, choir, band and/or music lessons, art lessons may be applied.

 Students may select the pass/fail grading option for some courses.
 In addition to Downtown Campus policies covering the pass/fail grading option (see the Academic Policy section of this catalog), Business School students must adhere to the following pass/fail grading policies: